 As CMAA members, we subscribe to the following Code of Conduct and Ethics:

-We will consistently promote the recognition and esteem of club management as a profession and conduct our personal and business affairs in a manner to reflect capability and integrity.
-We will always honor our contractual employment obligations.
+- We promote and recognize club management as a valued profession and conduct our personal and business affairs in a manner to reflect capability and integrity.
+We honor our contractual employment obligations.

-We shall promote community and civic affairs by maintaining good relations with the public sector to the extent possible within the limits of our club's demands.
+- We support community and civic affairs by maintaining positive relations with the public sector to the extent possible within the limits of our clubs’ demands.

-We will strive to advance our knowledge and abilities as club managers, and willingly share with other Association members the lessons of our experience and knowledge gained by supporting and participating in our local chapter and the National Association's educational meetings and seminars.
+- We work to advance our knowledge and abilities as club professionals, and willingly share with fellow members the ideas, experiences and information gained through supporting and participating in our chapter and national education/networking programs.